 Lacking confidence when it comes to planting flower containers?
 Learn some easy, actionable flower container ideas and tips you can use no matter the size of your planting container.
-If you are looking for some flower container inspiration, you’re in the right place.
+If you are looking for some garden flower container ideas, you’re in the right place.
 I have a formula that I’ve used for years.
-If you read on, you will learn how to fill garden containers with winning, eye-catching combinations for months of colorful blooms.
+You will learn how to fill garden containers with winning, eye-catching combinations for months of colorful blooms.
 Ready for some flower container ideas for the beginning gardener?
 Or anyone who lacks container garden confidence?
 Read on!

 My Favorite Flower Container Planting Event